aleballe/aleballe.github.io/_posts/2017-11-18-tips-to-dominate-when-playing-halo.markdown

 ---
-title:  "Tips to dominate when playing halo"
+title: Tips to dominate when playing halo
+description: >-
-description: Become the best halo player you can become!
+  Become the best halo player you can become!
 Here's some tips and tricks for total domination in halo.
-date:   2018-11-18
+date: {}
 categories: gaming
 img: masterchief.jpg
+published: true
 ---
 How do you become the very best Halo player you can be?